 These are handsome plants that deserve the extra attention they need: grow them in rich, well-drained, slightly acid soil, and give regular feedings throughout the growing season.
 In alkaline soils, they will develop chlorosis (yellow leaves with green veins).
 Prune in spring to remove straggly growth and to shape the plants.

-B. australis.
-MORNING-NOON-AND-NIGHT.
-Large shrub to 12 ft. tall and wide.
-Elliptical, dark green leaves, 1125 in. long.
-Blooms from spring through fall, bearing sweet-scented, 112-in.-wide flowers that open rich purple, then fade through lavender shades to white.
+- Blooms from spring through fall, bearing sweet-scented, 112 inches-wide flowers that open rich purple, then fade through lavender shades to white.

 brunfelsia pauciflora(Brunfelsia calycina)